-Who should be cautious about selecting a BTEC?
+Who should be cautious about selecting a BTEC Level 3 extended certificate?

 - Students hoping to study at a University in the Republic of Ireland (DKIT is the exception). - Students hoping to embark on a degree courses in Medicine, Dentistry and Veterinary Science at UK Universities. - Students hoping to study at a Russel Group University (QUB accept one Applied course but each of the 24 Russell Group universities set their own entry criteria)